Harichand Thakur: Life

 Harichand Thakur was born into a Vaishnavite Namashudra peasant family in 1811 in Safaladanga, a village in Gopalgunj, then part of the Bengal Presidency (now a part of Bangladesh).
-He was the son of Jashomanta Biswas (father) and Annapurna Devi (mother).
+He was the son of Jashomanta Thakur (father) and Annapurna Devi (mother).
 His family, for generations, had belonged to the Gaudiya Vaishnavism sect; according to the book "Sri Sri Hari Lilamrita", his ancestors came from Rarhdesh.
 His grandfather, Manchanram Biswas, was a devout Vaishnavite known as 'Thakur Manchanram' in the locality.
 His father Jashomanta inherited the 'Thakur' title, and the family adopted the surname 'Thakur', abandoning their original surname 'Biswas'.

 Harichand Thakur was married to Jagat Mata Shanti Mata, and they had two sons.
 He was evicted from his native village Orakandi through the machinations of the village zamindar and finally he became settled in another village in the same district.
 He did cultivation and some small trading for his daily living.

 He became known in the locality as a very religious person with magical power.
 Because of that, many people of his community from his own village, as well as surrounding villages, came to him as a disciple.
 Eventually, he founded the sect of Vaishnavite Hinduism called Matua.
 He did not promote asceticism, preaching instead that men could be devoted to God while staying within the family (Grihete thakiya jar hay bhaboday.
 Sei je param sadhu janio nishchay).

 Harichand Thakur died in 1878, in Faridpur.